Meet the candidates running for the Summit School District Board of Education

 Johanna Kugler

-Johanna Kugler was appointed to the board in July and is hoping to continue serving another four years.
-All three of her children are currently enrolled at Dillon Valley Elementary, and she’s lived in Summit County since 2007.
+Johanna Kugler was appointed to the board in July and is hoping to continue serving.
+Her three children are currently enrolled at Dillon Valley Elementary, and she’s lived in Summit County since 2007.

-Kugler said her skill set is big-picture systems thinking, but she’s known to be passionate about early childhood education.
+Kugler said her skill set is big-picture systems thinking, but she’s also passionate about early childhood education.

 “I really felt that my skill set in early childhood education, systems thinking and passion about this community would really be utilized in the school board, and so I thought that I could be an asset,” Kugler said.

-Kugler said her priority would be to work for children, families and teachers using the framework of the strategic plan to ensure all children have access to education.
+Kugler said she would work for children, families and teachers using the framework of the strategic plan to ensure all children have access to education.
 She said she wants everyone to have a voice at the table and every child to have the opportunities they need to be successful in a healthy and safe environment.

 Kim Langley

-Kim Langley is one of four candidates in a slate of women with similar goals who are running as part of a group called 4 for the Kids.
-She said this is a group of moms and a grandmother who have diverse backgrounds representative of the Summit County community.
+Kim Langley is one of four candidates in a slate of women who are running as part of a group called 4 for the Kids.
+She said it’s a group of moms and a grandmother who have diverse backgrounds representative of the Summit County community.

 “I’m kind of worried that our schools are headed in the wrong direction,” Langley said.
 “As a parent, I would love to see more emphasis on improving our academics and our test scores to prepare our kids for the future.”